kif/euroscipy_proceedings/papers/murri/murri.rst

 .. figure:: CPU_time_of_Python_runtimes_M04.pdf
-   :figclass: tbp
+   :figclass: p
    :figwidth: 100%
-   :scale:    40%
+   :scale:    31%
-   :align: left
+   :align: center

    Comparison of the total CPU time used by each runtime on the `M_{0,4}`:math: test case.
 The `x`:math:-axis shows